-Woodbridge township Child Custody Lawyers
+Woodbridge Township Child Custody Lawyer

 Representation for Divorcing & Unmarried Parents in Middlesex County and Throughout New Jersey

-Whether you are getting a divorce from your spouse or you share a child out of marriage, our Woodbridge Township child custody attorneys at New Jersey Divorce Solutions can help you protect your relationship with your child.
+Whether you are getting a divorce from your spouse or you share children out of marriage, our Woodbridge Township child custody attorneys at New Jersey Divorce Solutions can help you protect your relationship with your children.

-We know that it can be difficult to agree on who will take care of your child and where they will live.
+Our lawyers know that it can be difficult to agree on who will take care of your children and where they will live.

 Understanding Child Custody Laws in NJ

 Although NJ courts makes the final decision, proposing a custody and visitation plan (parenting plan) allows you to have the chance to express your desires and what you think is best for your children.

 New Jersey courts consider numerous factors when determining child custody, but they mainly focus on the child’s best interests.
-If the parents are seeking joint custody, the court will examine their ability to agree, communicate, and cooperate with regards to the children.
+If the parents are seeking joint custody, the NJ courts will examine their ability to agree, communicate, and cooperate with regards to the children.